Nitrogen Truths and Myths

 Lately there seems to be more and more hype about nitrogen gas for tires offered by tire companies and nitrogen services.
 Some services will "purge" your tires of air and replace it with near pure nitrogen for $20 per tire.
 Some tire shops are charging as much as $5 -10 per tire to fill them with nitrogen claiming everything from improved fuel mileage to a more comfortable ride.
 Is there any truth to this?

 Here we will take a close look at some facts and let you make up your own mind.
-We have two articles here which support our own findings.
-One is from consumer reports (click here) and the other comes from A Hot Cup of Joe (click here).
+We have three articles here which support our own findings.
+One is from consumer reports (click here), one from Edmunds (click here), and the last comes from A Hot Cup of Joe (click here).
 At the bottom of this page we show the results of our own real-world gas comparison test that you might find interesting.
 On this page, we refer to "gas" which includes air, nitrogen, and CO2.

 The Gas Test